 Most of the investment banks now require their analysts to take the Chartered Financial Analyst (CFA) programme, which leads to a CFA charter.
 The CFA programme originated in the USA and has growing recognition globally.
 This qualification has been benchmarked by NARIC (National Academic Recognition Information Centre) as comparable to a Masters degree.
 Completing the programme generally takes four years and it is administered by the CFA Institute.

 Employers in investment management often assist employees with their studies, offering financial support and time off for study and examinations.
 The IMC is a requirement of the Financial Conduct Authority (FCA) but it is also in the employer's interest to encourage staff to develop their skills and knowledge.

-Within the investment banking sector new graduates tend to spend their first three years as analysts, after which the bank considers them for promotion to associate level.
+Within the investment banking sector new graduates tend to spend their first three years as analysts, after which the bank considers you for promotion to associate level.

 General career development routes include: